• Related Sites

 • the orders for custody, care and control which are being requested.

 We understand that communication could be difficult if you and your spouse/ex-spouse share an acrimonious relationship.
-In such a situation, our Divorce Lawyers are here to negotiate for you, and are here to assist you with the various procedural issues.
+In such a situation, our international divorce lawyers are here to negotiate for you and are here to assist you with the various procedural issues.

 Our International Divorce Lawyers will explain the steps involved when considering a Singapore divorce and advise on your rights and options.